 NOTE: Trailer capacity must exceed combined machine weight and attachment weight.
-(See Specifications section in operator's manual).
+(See Specifications section in operator's manual.)

-Be sure trailer has all the necessary lights and signs required by law.
+Be sure the trailer has all necessary lights and signs required by law.

 CAUTION: Avoid injury!
-Use extra care when loading or unloading the machine onto a trailer or truck.
+Use extra care when loading or

+unloading the machine onto a trailer or truck.

-- Park trailer on a level surface. - Use of a trailer with sides is recommended. - · Keep wheels away from drop-offs and edges. - Back slowly and in a straight line. - Close fuel shut-off valve, if your machine is equipped.
+- Park trailer on a level surface. - Use of a trailer with sides is recommended. - · Keep wheels away from drop-offs and edges. - · Back slowly and in a straight line. - Close fuel shut-off valve, if your machine is equipped. - Do not secure machine using optional bumper as this can dislodge during transport.